-The event was sponsored by The Council on Alcohol and Drugs in partnership with the Calhoun-Gordon County Public Library, the Calhoun Police Department, and Family Connection.
+The event was held on Saturday, January 26, and sponsored by The Council on Alcohol and Drugs in partnership with the Calhoun-Gordon County Public Library, the Calhoun Police Department, and Family Connection.
 17 adults and 21 children expressed a fact about drugs and alcohol in a creative way.
 There were door prizes, the K-9 dog, refreshments, and so much fun!

 Community of Hope Hosts Pics with Santa

 On December 1, 2018, volunteers from area agencies–working through the Community of Hope committee–set up a fantastic North Pole setting with multiple Christmas trees, a huge Santa chair, and the real Santa for the children and families in our Community of Hope.
 The children from 16 families gave Santa their wish list and took home a free book and candy cane, and the adults received wrapping paper and bows.
 All families received printed photos from the session.

 Elaine Thompson, Case Manager and Marian Barber, Job Developer for Tallatoona Community Action Partnership presented at the December Interagency Council meeting.
 Tallatoona’s goal is to help families move forward toward self-sufficiency.
 In Gordon County last year, 1,096 households were assisted through their heating program, LIHEAP.
 They support our community through other programs like Head Start, Early Head Start, and Weatherization.
 She introduced the audience to a pilot employment training program that has been successful in Floyd and Polk Counties.
 The next step is to partner with GNTC, local employers, and area agencies to introduce the program into Gordon County.